flugg/laravel-responder/README.md

 ## Laravel

-The package supports auto-discovery, so if you use Laravel 5.5 or later you may skip registering the service provider and facades and instead run `php artisan package:discover`.

 #### Register Service Provider

 Append the following line to the `providers` key in `config/app.php` to register the package: